Unilever sells Ben & Jerry's Israeli business to defuse row | Business

 Unilever on Wednesday sold its Ben & Jerry's ice cream business in Israel to its local licensee for an undisclosed sum, aiming to smooth over a potentially damaging diplomatic row.

-Under the new arrangement, welcomed by Israel, Ben & Jerry's ice cream will be available to all consumers in Israel and the occupied West Bank.
+Under the new arrangement Ben & Jerry's ice cream will be available to all consumers in Israel and the occupied West Bank.
 The new owner is the brand's long-time Israeli ice cream licensee Avi Zinger, owner of American Quality Products.
 Zinger had sued Ben & Jerry's after its decision in the West Bank, saying the company illegally severed their 34-year relationship.

 "The new arrangement means Ben & Jerry’s will be sold under its Hebrew and Arabic names throughout Israel and the West Bank under the full ownership of its current licensee," Unilever said.
 Ben & Jerry's and its independent board maintained the right to decide on its social mission when it was bought by Unilever in 2000.
 But Unilever said it "reserved primary responsibility for financial and operational decisions and therefore has the right to enter this arrangement."

-Israel captured and occupied the West Bank in a 1967 Middle East war.
-Palestinians want the land for a future state.
+Israel captured the West Bank, part of the territory Palestinians want for an independent state, in a 1967 Middle East war.
 Most countries consider Israeli settlements on Palestinian land to be illegal.
 Israel disputes this.
-The Israeli boycott, divestment and sanctions movement (BDS) praised the move last year by Ben & Jerry's, saying at the time it was "a decisive step towards ending the company’s complicity in Israel’s occupation and violations of Palestinian rights".
+"The return of Ben and Jerry's to Israeli settlements, which were built on Palestinian land, exposes it to international legal accountability and its name will be on the United Nations blacklist of companies operating in settlements," The Palestine Liberation Organization's Wasel Abu Yusef told Reuters.

+Omar Shakir, Israel and Palestine Director at Human Rights Watch, said the deal sought to undermine the "principled decision" to stop selling the ice cream in Israeli settlements.
+"What comes next may look and taste similar, but, without Ben & Jerry's recognized social justice values, it's just a pint of ice cream," he said in a statement.

-Israel's ministers of foreign affairs and the economy said in a statement they appreciated "the constructive and respectful manner in which Unilever worked to resolve this issue, and the very strong stand the company has taken against antisemitism and the BDS agenda".
-Ben & Jerry's is well known for its commitment to social justice that has recently included strongly supporting the Black Lives Matter movement, LGBTQ+ rights and electoral campaign finance reform.
+Ben & Jerry's is well known for its commitment to social justice.
+It has recently expressed strong support for the Black Lives Matter movement, LGBTQ+ rights and electoral campaign finance reform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)